eduardotoledoZero/Competitions/NLP/README.md

 ## 2. Text Preprocessing

-It is the first step in the pipeline  of **Natural Language Processing**  in order to clean the text, reduce the vocabulary to get the words with greater predictive value and extract meaninful information and hence, prepare it for the phase of model building.
+It is the first step in the pipeline  of **Natural Language Processing**  in order to clean the text, reduce the vocabulary to get the words with greater predictive value and extract meaningful information and hence, prepare it for the phase of model building.
 The preprocessing steps are:

 - Lower Casing